Referencing

 }

-will not work if the form element is returned by another React Component (for example, when usingstyled-components
+innerRefwill not work if the form element is returned by another React Component (for example, when usingstyled-components).
+See the Nested element node reference example to handle those scenarios.

 import styled from 'styled-components'